Sustainability is one of the most important aspects of our farm. It affects every part of our business, from farming to design.

 Re-using weed barrier fabric, flower netting, drip tape, stakes, and earth staples for many years

-Sourcing floral buckets from local grocery stores, Costco, and our community which were otherwise destined for the landfill
+Sourcing floral buckets from our community which were otherwise destined for the landfill

 Foraging greenery from highly invasive plants like autumn olive & asian bush honeysuckle from our farm before they go to fruit & are spread further by birds.